jodconverter/jodconverter/README.md

 ## Thanks To...

-I cannot say exactly where you could find some similitude between my source code and the one of these forks I tried to use before I created my own but here are my favorite/inspiration forks:
+I cannot say exactly where you could find some similitude between my source code and the one of these forks/projects but here are my favorite/inspiration forks/projects:

 - [XWiki fork](https://github.com/xwiki/jodconverter): Nice choice if you can afford using the SIGAR tools (which I couldn't sadly).
 - [Nuxeo fork](https://github.com/nuxeo/jodconverter): Nice choice if you don't want to use SIGAR and don't came across an unresponsive office process following a timeout exception that drives you crazy.
+- [documents4j project](https://github.com/documents4j/documents4j): Nice choice if you want 100% perfect conversion using MS Office.
+But work only on Windows out of the box (Local implementation) and not totally free (since MS Office is not free).

 ### A special thanks to: